Wandmalfarbe/EPUBCheckFX/README.md

 ### macOS

+> [!IMPORTANT]
+> ARM based Macs are currently unsupported.
+The macOS application or the JAR file will only run on intel based Macs.

 1. Double-click the downloaded disk image (DMG file).
 2. Drag the application `EPUBCheckFX` into the `Application` folder.
 3. Start the application `EPUBCheckFX` from the `Application` folder by double-clicking.